 Note: Do not taste the raw dough!
 Raw chickpeas contain Phasin, a toxin that you get rid of by heating them.
 Also, try to avoid cookware that leaches chemicals into your food, for instance by using a high-quality frying pan that does not release toxins.
 A cast-iron skillet is a good option for frying and you can buy it on Amazon**.

-Wondering what to serve with your homemade Falafel?
+Wondering what to serve with your homemade falafel?
 Try a vegan spread, vegan feta cheese, or some (plant-based) yoghurt with minced garlic.
-This dish also tastes great with fried vegetables such as eggplant or zucchini.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This dish also tastes great with fried vegetables such as eggplant or zucchini.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?